 - Visiting your home country at the end of the semester.
 Please consult with a member of our team (listed below) as several travel restrictions are in effect – especially if your flight is transiting through another country’s airport.

-Please note that this office is committed to supporting our international students and scholars at UB during the COVID-19 emergency.
-While we must do a few thigs differently, we remain available, as always, to answer your questions or concerns.
+Please note that this office is committed to supporting our international students and scholars at UBalt during the COVID-19 emergency.
+While we must do a few things differently, we remain available, as always, to answer your questions or concerns.
 For immediate assistance, please email Dr. Eleftherios (Lefteris) Michael firstname.lastname@example.org (cell: 443.851.0569) or Kara Kauffman at email@example.com

 Records Office: Most services offered by the Office of Records and Registration are available online, including course registration, transcript requests, schedule adjustment, enrollment verifications, and applying for graduation.
 Staff will monitor the general email inbox to manage other services such as IIR registration, transcript evaluation, and other transactions traditionally managed in-person.
 If you have questions, please contact Office of Records and Registration at firstname.lastname@example.org.